 At WWDC 2017, Apple’s HomePod speaker was finally revealed.
 We even discovered you’d be able to buy two of the things for an amazing stereo experience, and heard how AirPlay could become the foundation of a wireless multi-room audio system.

-AirPlay 2 is finally here to tickle your audiophile fancy, and so we’ve whipped up a super-quick guide to what it all means for you, your Apple devices, and compatible kit.
+But AirPlay 2 finally arrived in a blaze of glory, to tickle your audiophile fancy, and so we’ve whipped up a super-quick guide to what it all means for you, your Apple devices, and compatible kit.

 1) It brings things right up to date